Topinambur223606/PixelPlanetTools/README.md

 - Dithering or something similar is not provided yet, color is picked as closest available; use [PixelPlanet converter](https://pixelplanet.fun/convert) or Photoshop "to web" export to get image for building.
 - If you place image in the internet, [Imgur](https://imgur.com/upload) would be good choice to store your image.
 - To build EXE with third party DLLs included by yourself, copy [ILRepack utility](https://www.nuget.org/packages/ILRepack/) to ```executable``` directory, launch "release" profile compilation and combined EXE will appear in that folder.
-- After mass attack of russian griefers with proxies captcha was introduced at site, so you should deal with it for bot.
+- After mass attack of russian griefers with proxies in 2019, May captcha was introduced at site, so you should deal with it for bot.
 When bot asks to pass captcha, you should just open site as usual, place pixel anywhere and then press any key in bot shell window.
+- Small canvas is unavailable for bot and I am not going to implement such functionality.
+That canvas is created for veteran users who build with their hands a lot, so it is supposed to be a bot-free area.

 ### Usage:
 ```batch
 bot.exe X Y imageURL [notificationMode] [defendMode] [placementOrder] [proxyAddress] [logFileName]